microsoft/restler-fuzzer/docs/user-guide/Examples.md

 The format of the example file is as follows.
 Note that either an external file or inline example can be specified.
 Inline examples are useful for initial setup/debugging, but we recommend using external files to maintain examples separately for different requests.

+For specifying example body payloads, it is recommended to use the special keyword ```__body__```.
+This special property name will cause RESTler to assign this property value to the body, ignoring the name of the body parameter in the schema.
+Because the body parameter name is not part of the actual body payload, this property name makes it more clear and less error prone to see where the body is specified in examples.

 ```json

 {